Plans with no contract term:

-These are open-ended plans which continue until you or your provider decide to cancel them.
+These are open-ended plans which continue until you or your provider decides to cancel them.
 These have no exit fee associated with them.

-|What happens over time?||Plan continues unless it's cancelled.||Retailers will either roll over your plan with a new benefit period (either with the same benefit or a new benefit) or they will continue the contract with no benefit|
+|What happens over time?||Plan continues unless it's cancelled||Retailers will either roll over your plan with a new benefit period (either with the same benefit or a new benefit) or they will continue the contract with no benefit|

-|Responsibility of provider||Notify you if prices change.||Must tell you your benefit is ending or if they are rolling over your plans with a new benefit at least 20 business days before it happens|
+|Responsibility of provider||Notify you if price changes||Must tell you your benefit is ending or if they are rolling over your plans with a new benefit at least 20 business days before it happens|

-|Price changes||Prices may change at any time.||Prices are fixed for the benefit period|
+|Price changes||Prices may change at any time||Prices are fixed for the benefit period|

 |Who is it best for?||You don't want to be locked into a plan||You want to get prices locked in for a period of time and don't mind a contract that continues indefinitely|

 We've explained each contract in greater detail below to help make sure you know what you're getting into when shopping for an energy plan.